telus/tds-core/packages/Radio/Radio.md

 Radio buttons are used when there is a list of two or more options that are mutually exclusive and the user must select exactly one choice.
 In other words, clicking a non-selected radio button will deselect whatever other button was previously selected in the list.
 Radio groups allow users to easily compare and see options.

+For information on how to use disabled Radio buttons, please refer to the [disabled form component](#form-disabled-state) guidelines.

 <a href="https://www.nngroup.com/articles/checkboxes-vs-radio-buttons/" target="_blank">Reference</a>

 ### Usage criteria